Guided Variational Network for Image Decomposition

 \subsection{Ablation Study on Iteration Counts and Subnetwork Learning Strategies}

-To further assess the impact of iterative weight updates and subnetwork learning strategies in our method, we conducted an ablation study on a simulated test dataset comprising 100 images, each of dimensions $128 \times 128$ pixels, generated following the protocol in Section~\ref{sec:exp_setup}.
+To further assess the impact of iterative weight updates and subnetwork learning strategies in our method, we conducted an ablation study on a simulated test dataset comprising 180 images, each of dimensions $128 \times 128$ pixels, generated following the protocol in Section~\ref{sec:exp_setup}.
 Evaluations focused on average PSNR, RMSE, and SSIM for the reconstructed cartoon and texture components.

-We first examined varying outer iteration counts ($k = 1, 4, 8, 12, 16$), with both subnetworks---$\Lambda_{\Theta_1}$ for predicting global regularization parameters $\lambda_1$ and $\lambda_2$, and $\mathcal{W}_{\Theta_2}$ for spatially adaptive weights---fully learned.
+We first examined varying outer iteration counts ($k = 1, 4, 8, 12, 16$), with both subnetwo-rks---$\Lambda_{\Theta_1}$ for predicting global regularization parameters $\lambda_1$ and $\lambda_2$, and $\mathcal{W}_{\Theta_2}$ for spatially adaptive weights---fully learned.
 This identifies the iteration count optimizing the trade-off between computational efficiency and decomposition quality.

 Based on results in Table~\ref{tab:ablation_results}, we selected $k=8$ as optimal and performed additional ablations by disabling learning in one subnetwork while maintaining it in the other.
-Configurations included: \begin{enumerate} \item Without learning $\Lambda_{\Theta_1}$ (fixed $\lambda_1 = 1$, $\lambda_2 = 0.2$) and with learning $\mathcal{W}_{\Theta_2}$. \item With learning $\Lambda_{\Theta_1}$ and without learning $\mathcal{W}_{\Theta_2}$ (using identity matrices for $W_1$ and $W_2$). \end{enumerate} These were compared against the full model (both subnetworks learned) to quantify individual contributions.
+Configurations included: \begin{enumerate} \item Without learning $\Lambda_{\Theta_1}$ (fixed $\lambda_1 = 1$, $\lambda_2 = 0.2$) and with learning $\mathcal{W}_{\Theta_2}$. \item With learning $\Lambda_{\Theta_1}$ and without learning $\mathcal{W}_{\Theta_2}$ (using identity matrices for $W_1$ and $W_2$). \item Absorbing $\lambda_1, \lambda_2$ into $\mathcal{W}_{\Theta_2}$ : $\mathcal{W}_{\Theta_2}$ is retrained from scratch with no separate global scalar, forcing it to simultaneously encode global fidelity/regularization trade-offs and local spatial structure. \end{enumerate} These were compared against the full model (both subnetworks learned) to quantify individual contributions.